 Logs section aggregates logs from all recent invocations of the current function.
 It updates live as your functions send new logs to Datadog.

 Clicking on a particular trace opens the trace detail view for that trace.
-The X-Ray subsegments are transformed into Datadog spans while preserving the naming paradigms, span metadata, and structure of the overall trace.
+The X-Ray subsegments are transformed into Datadog spans while preserving the naming paradigms, span tags, and structure of the overall trace.

-All logs emitted from that function, and all functions it calls, are pulled into the function detail page as well.
+All logs emitted from a function, and all functions it calls, are pulled into the function detail page as well.
 Narrow down the timeframe of the page to a specific moment of interest to view the logs during a critical point in time.
 Click on the logs in the table to see the full log in more detail.

 The errors tab bubbles up exceptions that occured during the duration of the trace.
 This is useful for quickly understanding what went wrong during execution.